How Does Jakafi Work?

 Your doctor may allow up to 6 months to see if Jakafi works for you.
 If there is no improvement after 6 months of treatment, your doctor may have you stop taking the medication.

 It is important you take Jakafi exactly as prescribed.
 Do not stop taking it without speaking to your doctor first.
-The only exception is if you start bleeding.
+The only exception is if you experience significant bleeding.
 If this happens, stop taking Jakafi and call your doctor immediately.

 Side Effects